Skip to content

 include:project

-Use include: - project to add files located in other repositories.
+Use include: - project to include files located in other repositories.

 Example: